Budapestby VisitCity Guides

 The majestic Parliament Building showcases Budapest's grandeur from prime river viewing positions

-Why Choose a Danube River Cruise
+Why Take a Danube River Cruise

 Chain Bridge spanning the Danube River with small boats passing underneath on a sunny day